roppa/tezmania/README.md

 # Tezmania - a Tezos client

 Tezmania is a client for Tezos allowing you to query the blockchain, interact with smart contracts and more.
-If you are learning about Tezos I'm working on [some resources in the 'learning' folder](/learning).
+This is mainly a tool for learning, so if you are learning about Tezos I'm working on [some resources in the 'learning' folder](/learning).

 ## init (network functions)